Rqfi/Rqfi/README.md

 ### Hello There 👋

-👋 Rqfi is here
+👋 Rqfi is here.
-Nothing much what i want to introduce 🆗
+Nothing much what i want to introduce 🆗.
 I always wanted to say this when writing my bio 🙃, I don't know why 🤗

 ===> Why do i even exist? <===